AstarNetwork/growth-program/technical-agent-program.md

 3. Organize local meetups to help the adoption of ink! & WASM.

-## What Can You Expect As A Technical Ambassador
+## What Can You Expect As A Technical Agent

 **First Hand Info On The Evolving Technology Of Astar Network**
 1. You will be in direct contact with the Core Developers of Astar Network.